Single-Use Frequently Asked Questions

 Plastic straws and foam containers will no longer be offered at businesses in Richmond.

-5. Can customers still purchase plastic bags, straws, foam food service ware including but not limited to plates, cups and containers?
+5. Can customers still purchase packages of bulk plastic bags, straws, foam food service ware including but not limited to plates, cups and containers for personal use?

 6. When will Bylaw 10000 be implemented?